ay0408/DP-DFT/README.md

 # DP-DFT

 This contains Python codes used in our experiments on methods for privately releasing the top K significant SNPs using Discrete Fourier Transform (DFT).

+We conducted experiments based on simulation and real data to evaluate the accuracy and run time of our methods.
+The distribution of the statistics for the experiments can be found in the dataset file.

+Supplements.pdf contains an overview the TDT focused on in our experiments and a detailed description of the used data.

+For details of our mechanisms, please see our paper entitled "Efficient and highly accurate differentially private statistical genomic analysis using discrete Fourier transform".